uralys/maperial.js/README.md

 As of today Maperial is a free javascript API to create maps for your web applications.

-The next aim will be to build a web tool using to this API to help other guys who are not that comfortable with code draft their maps.
-And who knows, you may want to build your own ;)

 For now we stick on enhancing this API and hope to see a community gathering around, which would mean we are on the right path to provide a new map tool.

+The next goal could be to build a web tool using to this API to help other guys who are not that comfortable with code drafting their maps.
+Let us know if you start building your own client !

-So enjoy drafting and sharing your maps, and don't forget to let us know what you miss to improve this API !
+Enjoy drafting and sharing your maps, and don't forget to let us know what you miss to improve this API.

 **Check this [demo](http://jsbin.com/bixatibufogu/10/embed?js,output)**
 to get an idea about what you may draft.